amrinder88/gitone/readme.txt

 this is a test file to practice git.

 testing github. addin another line to test commit.
 Adding more lines for GIT.
+Adding more lines for rebasing.